brandon-rhodes/blog/texts/brandon/2022/a-descriptor-constructor.md

 were very carefully designed
 so that you could write a descriptor that only gets called if there isn’t yet a `.km` attribute!
-Otherwise Python skips the whole method call.
+Otherwise Python skips the whole method call, which both makes the logic simpler and saves valuable time.
 I never remember the formula,
 so I had to look it up (I got it from Pyramid’s source code):